Post-Newtonian Theory for Gravitational Waves: Physical introduction

 Associated with the latter energy and angular momentum fluxes, there is also a quadrupole formula for the radiation reaction force, which reacts on the source's dynamics in consequence of the emission of waves.
-This force will inflect the time evolution of the orbital phase of the binary pulsar and inspiralling compact binaries.
-At the position $(\mathbf{x},t)$ in a particular coordinate system covering the source, the reaction force density can be written as~\cite{BuTh70, Bu71, MTW}
+This force will inflect the time evolution of the orbital phase of the binary pulsar and is responsible for the inspiral of compact binaries.
+At the position $(\mathbf{x},t)$ in a particular coordinate system covering the source, the reaction force density can be written as \citep{BuTh70, Bu71, MTW}

 This is the gravitational analogue of the damping force of electromagnetism.
-However, notice that gravitational radiation reaction is inherently gauge-dependent, so the expression of the force depends on the coordinate system which is used.
-Consider now the energy and angular momentum of a matter system made of some perfect fluid, say
+However, notice that gravitational radiation reaction is inherently coordinate dependent, so the expression of the force depends on the coordinate system which is used.
+Consider now the energy and angular momentum of an isolated matter system made of some perfect fluid, say